 Booking through the Chase travel portal lets you redeem your ultimate rewards for anywhere from 1 to 1.5 cents each.
 If you go all out on a low-cost carrier like Spirit, a $100 ticket will require anywhere from 6,700 points to 10,000 points per person.

 All of the hotels I mentioned above can be booked with Chase Ultimate Rewards as well.
 Chase is the only bank program that transfers to Hyatt, while both Chase and American Express transfer to Marriott.

-If you’re under 5/24, the Chase Sapphire Preferred is a great card for getting started.
-Small business owners should look towards the Chase Ink Preferred which typically has a somewhat higher bonus than the Sapphire Preferred.
+If you’re under 5/24, the Chase Sapphire Preferred Card is a great card for getting started.
+Small business owners should look towards the Chase Ink Business Preferred Credit Card which typically has a somewhat higher bonus than the Sapphire Preferred.